MizunoSync/WASOR/README.md

 * **Noclip, Air Walk & Water Walk** — Walk through walls, stand in the air, or walk on water.
 (Pretty self explanatory)
 * **Wall Run & Climb** — Scale and slide on walls with smooth velocity changes and automatic ledge jumping/vaulting over the top.
 * **Gravity, Anti-Sit & Anti-Anchor** — Override gravity, stop seats from trapping you, and ignore anchor blocks.(Pretty self explanatory)
+* **Ultra Instinct** — Draws a customizable neon-red circle under the player's feet, performing automated teleports to dodge opponents when they enter the radius.

 ### 👁️ Visuals (ESP & Wallhacks)
 * **ESP Engine** — Full 2D boxes, skeleton lines, health bars, player names, and tracers.
 You see everything.
+* **Line of Sight ESP** — Renders aiming lines showing where opponents are aiming, with team check, friend check, and length filters.
 * **Chams** — Highlight character models through walls so nobody can hide.
 * **Map X-Ray & Clear Vision** — Remove annoying fog and make walls see-through.
 * **Lag Reducer & FPS Cap** — Boost your frames on potato PCs by disabling shadows and particles.